 The opinion of the Appeals Court in Commonwealth v Albert Smith correctly noted that the single edge / double-edge issue was raised for the first time on appeal.
 It nevertheless considered whether there was evidence upon which the jury could have found that the item was a double-edged knife.
 Specifically, the Court stated, “We may postulate the reasoning that would support the finding.”
 It then described the “shank” as follows:

 The weapon was a metal piece, 10 ⅝ inches long.
 For 7¾ inches of its length it was ⅝ of an inch across and ⅛ of an inch in thickness.
 Then the metal sharpened to a point with either side thinned to an edge.

 It would be absurd to suggest that Albert Smith’s “shank” would have been legal for inmates in the custody of the Massachusetts Department of Corrections to carry.
 Similarly, it would be an absurd result if it was found to be legal because only one side had been “thinned to an edge.”

 We suggest that 269 § 10 (b) should be amended to include the effective cutting- edge definition.
-In the meantime, knives which may have dual effective cutting edges should be avoided for carry purposes in MA.
+In the meantime, knives that may have dual effective cutting edges should be avoided for carry purposes in Massachusetts.